MicrosoftDocs/OfficeDocs-FastTrack-pr.it-IT/fasttrack/M365-eligible-services-and-plans.md

 - Microsoft 365 A3\*
 - Microsoft 365 A5\*
 - Microsoft 365 A5 Security\*
+- Microsoft 365 A5 Compliance\*
+- Microsoft 365 A5 eDiscovery & Audit\*
+- Microsoft 365 A5 Information Protection & Governance\*
+- Gestione dei rischi Insider Microsoft 365 A5\*
 - Microsoft 365 Apps per l'istruzione (dispositivo)\*

 ## <a name="eligible-office-365-plans"></a>Piani di Office 365 idonei